 Ensuring Women and Girls are at the Center of Development: The Department of State and USAID work together to develop programs that focus on advancing the status of women and girls to improve development outcomes through efforts such as the Global Health Initiative; Feed the Future global hunger and food security initiative; girls’ education programs; the Alliance for Artisan Enterprise and the Global Alliance for Clean Cookstoves.
 Central to President Obama’s global health agenda, for instance, is the advancement of gender equality, including through promoting maternal and child health, nutrition, HIV/AIDS prevention and response programs, sexual and reproductive health, reproductive rights, and access to voluntary family planning.

-Empowering Local Partners: Working with donations from private sector partners and government funds, S/GWI has awarded $30 million in targeted grants to local organizations to improve the lives of women and girls around the world.
+Empowering Local Partners: Working with donations from private sector partners and government funds, since 2009 S/GWI has awarded $70 million in targeted grants to local organizations to improve the lives of women and girls in 85 countries around the world.